Vishak-Bhat30/ML4SCI_24/Graph Neural Networks/readme.md

 #### Formation of Graph from Matrix

--> The matrix had a shape of (3,125,125).
+-> **Making Patches:** The matrix had a shape of (3,125,125).
 I have split this matrix into patches of patch_size (used 25 and 5).

--> For understanding lets take for now that the patch_size is 25.
+-> **Node Features:** For understanding lets take for now that the patch_size is 25.
 Then the matrix is broken into 25 such patches.
 Each patch is considered as a Node for our Graph, the node features being the flattened pixel values.

--> KNN is used to find the neigbours of this node features and the K edges are formed based on which Node embedding is closer.
+-> **Edge Formation:** KNN is used to find the neigbours of this node features and the K edges are formed based on which Node embedding is closer.

--> Also the mean square error of the node features between which there is an edge is taken as the Edge feature.
+-> **Edge Features:** Also the mean square error of the node features between which there is an edge is taken as the Edge feature.

 -> This Graph is then loaded into the dataloader and then further training process is done

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------